The Stolen Girl: Production

 The project was announced as a five-part series in June 2023, commissioned by Disney+ UK, as their second original series after Suspect: The Shooting of Jean Charles de Menezes.
-Originally titled Playdate, it was produced by Quay Street Productions (part of ITV Studios and Brightstar.
+Originally titled Playdate, it was produced by Quay Street Productions, part of ITV Studios and Brightstar.
 First look images from the production were released in January 2025 with the series named The Stolen Girl.

 Filming

 Filming began in Manchester in June 2023.
 Filming also took place at Blackpool Airport, Cheadle Hulme School, and The Glass House in Fulwood Park, Liverpool.
 Eyton was set in the old mill town of Marsden located in West Yorkshire.

+Reception

+In December 2025, Disney announced that The Stolen Girl was among the most-watched international original series released on Disney+ in 2025.

+Writing in The Guardian, Lucy Mangan gave it three stars saying 'You will forget this enjoyably preposterous thriller within five seconds of finishing it', and 'It won’t linger in your mind for a second after you finish it, but you will have had five hours of a pretty good time.